akuzemchak/laravel-fileauth/readme.md

 ## Managing Users

 To add or edit users, open up `bundles/fileauth/config/users.php` and make changes to the array.
 At minimum, each user must have an id, username, and hashed password.
-You can add any other properties to the array, which will be assesible from the `Auth::user()` method.
+You can add any other properties to the array, which will be accessible from the `Auth::user()` method.

 There are two default users, which you can see by examining the file mentioned above. **Please do not leave these with their default values!**